 Here’s my advice to my clients: Don’t run the risk of small ears eavesdropping by not saying a single disparaging word when the children are in your care.
 Tell your friends and family the same thing.
 And do not tolerate any disparaging words from anyone about the other parent on any blogs, Twitter accounts or Facebook pages.

 Remember your love for your children, put them first, and protect their sweet little hearts.

-If you are facing parenting or legal decision making issues in a family law dispute, I am an experienced family law attorney who can help you.
-Call me today at (480) 833-1113 to set up an appointment.
+If you are facing parenting or legal decision making issues in a family law dispute, call (480) 833-1113 to set up an appointment.

 Leave a Reply